BRAIN Initiative: Reactions

-Scientists offered differing views of the plan.
-Neuroscientist John Donoghue said that the project would fill a gap in neuroscience research between, on the one hand, activity measurements at the level of brain regions using methods such as fMRI, and, on the other hand, measurements at the level of single cells.
+Several scientists offered differing views of the plan.
+Neuroscientist John Donoghue stated that the project has the potential to fill a gap in neuroscience research between, on the one hand, activity measurements at the level of brain regions using methods such as fMRI, and, on the other hand, measurements at the level of single cells.
 Psychologist Ed Vul expressed concern, however, that the initiative would divert funding from individual investigator studies.
-Neuroscientist Donald Stein expressed concern that it would be a mistake to begin by spending money on technological methods, before knowing exactly what would be measured.
-Physicist Michael Roukes argued instead that methods in nanotechnology are becoming sufficiently mature to make the time right for a brain activity map.
-Neuroscientist Rodolfo Llinás declared at the first Rockefeller meeting "What has happened here is magnificent, never before in neuroscience have I seen so much unity in such a glorious purpose."
+Neuroscientist Donald Stein expressed concern, believing it would be a mistake to initiate the project by allocating financial resources to the development of different technological methods before specifically outlining which neurological activities and parameters would be measured exactly.
+On the other hand, physicist Michael Roukes argued that nanotechnology research methods have been steadily evolving and have already become sufficiently developed to make the time right for a brain activity map.
+Neuroscientist Rodolfo Llinás declared at the first Rockefeller meeting, "What has happened here is magnificent, never before in neuroscience have I seen so much unity in such a glorious purpose."

 The projects face great logistical challenges.
-Neuroscientists estimated that the project would generate 300 exabytes of data every year, presenting a significant technical barrier.
-Most of the available high-resolution brain activity monitors are of limited use, as they must be invasively implanted surgically by opening the skull.
-Parallels have been drawn to past large-scale government-led research efforts including the map of the human genome, the voyage to the moon, and the development of the atomic bomb.
+Neuroscientists estimated that the project would generate 300 exabytes of data annually, presenting a significant technical barrier.
+Most of the available high-resolution brain activity monitors are of limited use, as they require invasive surgical implantation with the opening of the skull.
+Parallels have been drawn to past large-scale government-led research efforts, including the map of the human genome, the voyage to the moon, and the development of the atomic bomb.